 Yes, absolutely!
 While the patterns are offered for free by us here at Peppermint (and have remained so), we always pay our patternmakers fairly for their work including associated costs such as fabric, notions and couriers etc. Our free pattern initiative started years ago when we were offered patterns by several contributors to give away for free.
 This then grew into commissioning patternmakers with our designs and paying an agreed, fair rate, which has increased over the years after consultation with our patternmakers.
 We’re very proud of what we’ve been able to share with the sewing community, making patterns that are accessible to all while also financially supporting and amplifying indie patternmakers.

 Many of our patterns are available to download for free.
 However, if you’d like to support the work we do, we’d love it if you could contribute whatever you are able through our ‘Pay What You Want’ system.
 Payments go towards our general running costs (commissioning patterns, hiring models, purchasing fabric, producing a magazine, sharing great content, paying our staff and contributors and lots of other good things) and helps keep us afloat so we can continue our free pattern initiative.

 Our free pattern initiative has cost us over $40,000 in production costs alone (mostly from paying patternmakers and also photographers, models, dressmakers, fabric costs and couriers etc – but not including the ongoing promotional, creative and logistical costs).
 While we have sponsors and advertisers who partly fund the work we’re doing, these unprecedented times have been tough for us, as it has for most businesses, so the donations generally assist with our day-to-day operations.
 This ongoing support allows us to maintain our free pattern initiative.

-I’m having difficulty/don’t use PayPal.
-Are there any other ways to donate?
+I’m having difficulty/don’t use Stripe/Credit Cards/PayPal.
+Are there any other ways to support?

-If PayPal is a no go for you but you still feel compelled to send us money (awww, thank you!) you can email us at email@example.com and we’ll send you our bank deets.
+If these options are a no go for you but you still feel compelled to send us money (awww, thank you!) you can email us at email@example.com and we’ll send you our bank deets.

 Why are certain patterns only available in certain size ranges?